 - 1. Revolutions imply a change in the center of power within a society.
 What then was "revolutionary" about the sexual revolution of the 1960s and 1970s?
 How did it challenge 1) gender, 2) sexuality, 3) kinship?
 Were these challenges revolutionary? - 2.
-Why might the documents on women's liberation in Chapter 11 of TWE have been considered radical when they were published?
+Why might the documents and primary sources on women's liberation in Chapter 11 of TWE have been considered radical when they were published?
 Do they still seem radical today? - 3.
-Did conflicts among women with different backgrounds and views hurt or advance the cause of the women's liberation movement in the 1960s and 1970s?
+In what ways do the documents and primary sources in Chapter 11 of TWE suggest the diverging concerns of white feminist women and feminist women of color?
+What similarities do they indicate?

 Essay Option 6.
 Answer one of the following four questions.
-Due by 11:59 p.m. on Tuesday April 26
+Due by 11:59 p.m. on Tuesday April 23

-- 1. What motivated conservative women into political activism in the 1970s through the 1990s?
+- 1. What motivated conservative women into political activism in the 1970s through the 2000s?
 What were their central issues? - 2.
 Looking at the late 20th-early 21st century, what roles do women play in politics?
 What are the ways that gender affects and is affected by political participation?
 How does gender affect thinking about politics? - 3.
 Do you see same-sex marriage and lesbian families as challenges to or affirmations of the traditional family?
 Why and how? - 4.
 In evaluating popular culture, some people stress its repressive aspects (its tendency to stereotype and discriminate, for example, or its propensity toward social and political conservatism) while others emphasize its liberating features (or at least its subversive possibilities).
 Looking at the late 20th-early 21st century, does popular culture reinforce or challenge conventional ideas about gender roles and relations?
 How does the course material-the assigned reading and the media in class presentations-help answer this question?